How to Set Up Payroll: Everything U.S. Small Business Owners Need to Know

 FreshBooks Payroll

-FreshBooks has partnered with Gusto, the leading small business payroll solution in the U.S., to help owners run payroll.
+FreshBooks has partnered with Gusto, the leading small business payroll solution in the U.S., to help owners run payroll and seamlessly pay their employees and contractors.
 Add FreshBooks Payroll, powered by Gusto, to your account for a complete view of your accounting, billing, and payroll, all in one place.

 Knowing How to Set Up Payroll Is the First Step

 Payroll is a big responsibility.
-Your employees are a valuable asset, and you want to compensate them accurately and reliably for their hard work.
+Your team members are a valuable asset, and you want to compensate them accurately and reliably for their hard work.
 Getting payroll right will keep staff relations smooth and encourage loyalty and trust in your team.

 It can be confusing at first.
 But soon, payroll will just be another easy process for your small business.